 General Information – Briefly describe the LEA, its schools, and its students in grades TK–12, as applicable to the LEA.

-For example, information about an LEA in terms of geography, enrollment, or employment, the number and size of specific schools, recent community challenges, and other such information as an LEA wishes to include can enable a reader to more fully understand an LEA’s LCAP.Reflections: Successes – Based on a review of performance on the state indicators and local performance indicators included in the Dashboard, progress toward LCAP goals, local self-assessment tools, input from educational partners, and any other information, what progress is the LEA most proud of and how does the LEA plan to maintain or build upon that success?
-This may include identifying specific examples of how past increases or improvements in services for foster youth, English learners, and low-income students have led to improved performance for these students.
+For example, information about an LEA in terms of geography, enrollment, or employment, the number and size of specific schools, recent community challenges, and other such information as an LEA wishes to include can enable a reader to more fully understand an LEA’s LCAP.

-Reflections: Identified Need –Referring to the Dashboard, identify: (a) any state indicator for which overall performance was in the “Red” or “Orange” performance category or any local indicator where the LEA received a “Not Met” or “Not Met for Two or More Years” rating AND (b) any state indicator for which performance for any student group was two or more performance levels below the “all student” performance.
-What steps is the LEA planning to take to address these areas of low performance and performance gaps?
-An LEA that is required to include a goal to address one or more consistently low-performing student groups or low-performing schools must identify that it is required to include this goal and must also identify the applicable student group(s) and/or school(s).
-Other needs may be identified using locally collected data including data collected to inform the self-reflection tools and reporting local indicators on the Dashboard.

-LCAP Highlights – Identify and briefly summarize the key features of this year’s LCAP.
+As part of this response, identify any schools within the LEA receiving LCFF Equity Multiplier funding.

+Reflections: Annual Performance – Reflect on the LEA’s annual performance on the Dashboard and local data.
+This may include both successes and challenges identified by the LEA.

+As part of this response, the LEA must identify the following:

+Any school within the LEA that received the lowest performance level on one or more state indicators on the 2023 Dashboard;

+Any student group within the LEA that received the lowest performance level on one or more state indicators on the 2023 Dashboard; and/or

+Any student group within a school within the LEA that received the lowest performance level on one or more state indicators on the 2023 Dashboard.

+LEAs are encouraged to highlight how they are addressing the identified needs of student groups, and/or schools within the LCAP as part of this response.

+Reflections: Technical Assistance – As applicable, a summary of the work underway as part of technical assistance.

+If the LEA is eligible for or has requested technical assistance consistent with EC sections 47607.3, 52071, 52071.5, 52072, or 52072.5, commonly referred to as Differentiated Assistance, the response must identify the reason or reasons the LEA is eligible and provide a summary of the work underway as part of receiving technical assistance.

+If the LEA is not eligible for or receiving technical assistance, the LEA may respond to this prompt as “Not Applicable.”

 Comprehensive Support and Improvement – An LEA with a school or schools identified for comprehensive support and improvement (CSI) under the Every Student Succeeds Act must respond to the following prompts:

 Schools Identified: Identify the schools within the LEA that have been identified for CSI.